mateo-ls/god-and-math-timeline/README.md

 12. Click the drop down that says "compare: master" and find your branch (it should be called `add-my-historical-figure-article` so if you were doing Kepler it would be `add-kepler-article`)
 13. Click "Create pull request"

 And that's it!
 You're done!
 Your article will be reviewed and if it is acceptable, merged into the final project.
+Thank you for contributing!